jupyter-server/enterprise_gateway/docs/source/getting-started.md

 SSH passwordless is needed between the EG node and the other nodes.

-*Case 3 - The kernel is run via YarnClusterProcessProxy or ConductionClusterProcessProxy*
+*Case 3 - The kernel is run via YarnClusterProcessProxy or ConductorClusterProcessProxy*

 With cluster process proxies, distribution of kernelspecs to all nodes besides the EG node is not required.